joscha/indexifier/README.md

-  -h, --help                  output usage information -V, --version               output the version number -e, --extensions <list>     The extensions to take into account; defaults to .htm,.html -E, --exclude <regexp>      Exclude files and directories that are matched by this regular expression -H, --html                  Enable to generate HTML output -L, --no-link-folders       Do not link folders when in HTML output mode -F, --no-empty-directories  Do not include empty directories
+  -h, --help                  output usage information -V, --version               output the version number -e, --extensions <list>     The extensions to take into account (defaults to .htm,.html) -I, --include <regexp>      Include files and directories that are matched by this regular expression (defaults to all) -E, --exclude <regexp>      Exclude files and directories that are matched by this regular expression (defaults to none) -H, --html                  Enable to generate HTML output -L, --no-link-folders       Do not link folders when in HTML output mode -F, --no-empty-directories  Do not include empty directories -D, --max-depth             Limit results to a maximum sub-directory depth
 ```

 #### Install